tristanls/gossipmonger/README.md

   * `function (error) {}`
     * `error`: _Object_ An error.

 Emitted when Gossipmonger or one of its dependencies emits an error.
+If no handler is registered, an exception will be thrown.

 ### Event `new peer`